JRosicka/JRosicka.github.io/_posts/2021-05-23-the-space-between-us.md

 third playthroughs of the game, but it would have been great to have that happen at players’ *first* playthroughs.
 The target audience of this game jam was important to keep in mind for this too - most of our players are those browsing through a ton of games on the LDJam site, so we shouldn’t expect that second or third playthrough to necessarily even happen for any given player.

-** Final Score
+## Final Score

 *The Space Between Us* scored #3 overall out of 2721 entries in the Jam category, and it scored #1 in art and #1 in sound!
 This was a very pleasant surprise to see - we felt like the final game was great, but weren’t expecting anything like this.
-Our team was very talented and put in some great work, so it’s awesome to see so many people enjoying it.
+Our team was very talented and put in some great work, so it’s awesome to see so many people enjoy it.

 ![Score](/static/img/TSBU/score.PNG)

-You can download *The Space Between Us* [**here**](https://jam-a-llamas.itch.io/the-space-between-us).
+You can download *The Space Between Us* [**here**](https://jam-a-llamas.itch.io/the-space-between-us)!